Interacting Large Language Model Agents. Interpretable Models and Social Learning: Numerical Results: Sequential Bayesian Sentiment Analysis using LLMAs

 LLMs are already used in different real-world applications, including on e-commerce platforms, to provide an overview of the reviews and on social media platforms to flag malicious content; therefore, motivated by the real world, we present numerical experiments where LLMAs are used to perform Bayesian inference on different real-world datasets.

 We first describe the two main real-world tasks and datasets on which the numerical results are presented.
 Then, we show how our construction of a single \bayesianagent\ leads to interpretability.
 We extend the exemplary study from Section~\ref{sec:ribum} and conduct more extensive experiments.
 Next, we show numerical results on herding phenomena in a sequence of \bayesianagents.
 Finally, we show how the optimal policy for optimal stopping has a threshold structure.
-We also show the efficacy of stochastic approximation in a simulated setting.
+We also show the efficacy of policy gradient algorithm in a simulated setting.